jkiv/jquery-overlay/README.md

 jquery-overlay
 ==============

 Superimposes a fragment of an image over top of a larger image.
-See [example](https://jkiv.github.com/jquery-overlay).
+[Example](http://jkiv.github.com/jquery-overlay)